We are introducing nuclear medicine to Iraq!

 The patient will not feel any different after the injection; it will not make them sleepy or affect driving.
 Nuclear medicine procedures are time consuming and the radioactive material used has to be pre-ordered specifically from a radio-pharmacy outside of Medya Diagnostic Center.
 The order is made the day before the appointment.

-MDC aims to open the first Nuclear Medicine Department in Iraq in late 2016, this department will include a PET-CT scanner, which is required by most cancer patients whom up until now had to travel overseas to perform this procedure.
+MDC opened the first Nuclear Medicine Department in Iraq in February 2017.
+The department includes a PET-CT scanner, which is required by most cancer patients whom up until now had to travel overseas to perform this procedure.
 It is used in oncology, surgical planning, radiation therapy and cancer staging.

-A PET/CT scan combines a CT scan and a PET scan into one to give more detailed information about your cancer.
-A CT scan takes a series of X-rays from all around your body and uses a computer to put them together.
+A PET/CT scan combines a CT scan and a PET scan into one to give more detailed information about cancer.
+A CT scan takes a series of X-rays from all around the body and uses a computer to put them together.
 A PET scan uses a very small amount of radioactive drug FDG to show how body tissues are working.
-A PET-CT scan uses X-rays to take pictures of the structures of your body.
-At the same time, a mildly radioactive drug FDG shows up areas of your body where the cells are more active than normal.
+A PET-CT scan uses X-rays to take pictures of the structures of the body.
+At the same time, a mildly radioactive drug FDG shows up areas of the body where the cells are more active than normal.
 The scanner combines both of these types of information.
-This allows your doctor to see any changes in the activity of cells and know exactly where the changes are happening.
+This allows doctors to see any changes in the activity of cells and know exactly where the changes are happening.

 What is a PET/CT Scan used for ?

 PET-CT scans are used for many types of cancer and are generally thought to be more accurate in diagnosing cancer than PET scans alone.
 PET-CT scans can help to: